Plant Food Basics

 Plant food delivers three main nutrients to plants:

 - Nitrogen (N)-helps fuel growth.

 - Phosphorus (P)-promotes root development, increases blooms, and helps gets plants off to a strong start.

 - Potassium (K)-essential to overall plant health; helps plants fight off diseases and withstand stressful growing conditions (like drought and heat).

 These three key nutrients appear somewhere on every plant food package as a series of numbers, such as the 12-4-8 found on Miracle-Gro® Shake 'N Feed® All Purpose Plant Food.
 The first number, 12, refers to the percentage, by weight, of nitrogen (N) in the plant food.
 The second number, 4, refers to the percentage of phosphorus (P), and the last number, 8, refers to the percentage of potassium (K).

 Plants also benefit from other nutrients, such as calcium and magnesium, which are included in many plant foods.
 If you look on the back of any fertilizer package, you'll see a list of all the nutrients it contains.

 Types of Plant Food

 With liquid and water soluble fertilizers, the feeding happens when you water.
-Miracle-Gro® Water Soluble All Purpose Plant Food, for example, can either be added to the water in a watering can, or delivered through your garden hose.
-Miracle-Gro® Liquafeed® Universal Feeder attaches directly to the spigot, while Miracle-Gro® Garden Feeder attaches to your hose.
-These kinds of plant food needs to be applied more often than continuous release plant food, but the nutrients also reach plants far more quickly.
+Miracle-Gro® Water Soluble All Purpose Plant Food, for example, can either be mixed in a watering can or delivered through your garden hose with the Miracle-Gro® Garden Feeder attachment.
+The hose attachment mixes the plant food for you, so all you have to do is water as you normally would.
+These kinds of plant foods need to be applied more often than continuous release fertilizer, but the nutrients reach plants more quickly.